All terms in HP

 life cycle stage UBERON_0000105 [A spatiotemporal region encompassing some part of the life cycle of an organism.]

-neurula stage UBERON_0000110 [Staged defined by the formation of a tube from the flat layer of ectodermal cells known as the neural plate.
+neurula stage UBERON_0000110 [A chordate developmental stage defined by the formation of a tube from the flat layer of ectodermal cells known as the neural plate.
 This will give rise to the central nervous system.]